theuerc/Website/generators/ide/jb-product.md

 Unlike with regular development, JetBrains [Remote development](https://www.jetbrains.com/help/__productDocCode__/remote-development-overview.html#defs) with {title} allows users to install plugins in different locations:

 - [**{title} backend plugins**](#install-on-title-backend) - The JetBrains {title} backend runs within the remote Gitpod workspace.
 Backend plugins contribute functionality for IDE experiences relating to the filesystem, tools or languages and frameworks.
 When installed, **a backend plugin only applies to the currently running Gitpod workspace** and is not associated with a user.
 However, a plugin can be [preconfigured for all users of a repository](#preconfigure-for-repository) so that the plugin is enabled with every workspace start.
-It is not currently possible to install a backend plugin that applies to all workspaces of a Gitpod user or team.
+It is not currently possible to install a backend plugin that applies to all workspaces of a Gitpod user or organization.
 - [**JetBrains Client plugins**](#install-on-jetbrains-client) - The JetBrains client runs on the users local machine and can be thought of as the user interface to the remote {title} backend.
 Client plugins are different to backend plugins as they contribute to the user interface aspect of the IDE experience (e.g. keyboard shortcuts and themes).
 Once installed, **a client plugin is enabled for all Gitpod workspaces the user opens** (if the workspace is running the exact same version of the {title} backend where the plugin was initially installed).
 - [**JetBrains Gateway plugins**](/docs/integrations/jetbrains-gateway#getting-started) - The JetBrains Gateway is an application downloaded onto a users local machine which allows users to start JetBrains Clients that are compatible with the {title} backend, running in a Gitpod workspace.
 JetBrains Gateway plugins are installed directly in JetBrains Gateway and contribute to remote development connection experiences (e.g. the [Gitpod JetBrains Gateway](https://plugins.jetbrains.com/plugin/18438-gitpod-gateway) plugin).